TNO/knowledge-engine/examples/rest-api/README.md

 ![](./img/kbs.svg)

-*Arrows that point up are proactive interactions whereas arrows that point down are reactive interactions.*
+*Arrows that point up are proactive interactions (triggered by the knowledge base itself) whereas arrows that point down are reactive interactions (triggered by other knowledge bases).*

 All knowledge interactions in this setup use the same graph pattern (so the ASK/ANSWER and POST/REACT pairs all match):